Does home insurance cover roof repairs?

 Key takeaways

-• Before an insurance pay out you will normally need to provide evidence of storm damage or proof the roof was in good condition before the leak
+Before an insurance payout you will normally need to provide evidence of storm damage or proof the roof was in good condition before the leak

-• If you are renting you only need contents insurance as the landlord handles building maintenance and insurance
+If you are renting, you only need contents insurance as the landlord handles building maintenance and insurance

-Does home insurance cover roof leaks?
+Does my home insurance cover roof leaks?

-Your home contents insurance, either as a standalone policy or combined with your buildings insurance, should cover any water damage caused by roof leaks.
+Yes, your home contents insurance, either as a standalone policy or combined with your buildings insurance, should cover any water damage caused by roof leaks.

 The cover you’ll need will depend on your living situation: